Chapter 8. Central Dogma

 ④ Upstream / downstream

-○ First nucleotide to be transcribed into RNA is called +1
+○ The first nucleotide transcribed into RNA is designated as +1.

 ⑷ 2nd.
-Elongation of the RNA chain: RNA polymerase polymerizes RNA base complementary to DNA base (template strand) of gene into 5 ‘→ 3’ to produce RNA as a product of transcription
+Elongation of the RNA chain: RNA polymerase polymerizes RNA base complementary to DNA base (template strand) of gene into 5 ‘→ 3’.

 ② RNA-DNA hybrid